Discover the unique Cornish locations that give the Seasalt team space to rejuvenate.

 Sophie, Customer Service team

 “I love taking walks all across the Cornish coast but the walk around Godrevy is particularly spectacular.
 My favourite time to visit is during the autumn months when the tourists are gone and the landscape has that beautiful golden haze.
 There’s nothing like feeling the wind coming in from the ocean to wake you up and feel refreshed.
-Seals can be found bobbing up and down in the surf or asleep on the beach below, the trick is trying to work out which is seal, and which is stone!”
+Seals can be found bobbing up and down in the surf or asleep on the beach below.
+The trick is trying to work out which is seal, and which is stone!”

-Steph, Product Marketing team
+Steph, Social Media team

 Culdrose Military Wives Choir, Helston